ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 The ongoing climate crisis means that many wealthy individuals are now scrutinising their own actions and how they are contributing to, or alleviating, this issue.
 Perceived green credentials can be highly influential, and the growth of the rental and second-hand market has been built around the circular economy.

 While some studies have questioned the legitimacy of these claims, consumer perception is key.
-This appears to be broadly positive as over half (57%) think that renting goods is either somewhat or very environmentally friendly, rising to 67% for buying goods second hand.
-Some 40% say that they are already buying goods second-hand, while only one in five (5%) are currently renting them.
+This appears to be broadly positive as over half (54%) think that renting goods is either somewhat or very environmentally-friendly, rising to 66% for buying goods second hand.
+Some 34% say that they are already doing the latter, while only one in five (8%) are currently renting.

 Another significant behavioural change is the increasing need to find alternative fuels for driving.
 The growth of electric and hybrid cars has been broadly positive, albeit with some ongoing concerns about the convenience of charging and battery reliability (‘range anxiety’).
-Nevertheless, 28% think that these cars are very environmentally friendly, with another 28% thinking they are somewhat so.
-Two in five (44%) have already made the switch to electric or hybrid cars, with uptake likely to rise in the coming years as the technology of these cars continues to improve and BEVs are phased out.
+Nevertheless, 31% think that these cars are very environmentally-friendly, with another 26% thinking they are somewhat so.
+Two in five (39%) have already made the switch to electric or hybrid cars, with uptake likely to rise in the coming years as the technology of these cars continues to improve and BEVs are phased out.

 There are also growing energy demands coming from the use of AI programs, a new metric introduced to the tracker from Q3 2024.
-Overall, only 28% think that these are sustainable or environmentally friendly, with half believing they are not very/at all green.
+Overall, only 23% think that these are sustainable or environmentally friendly, with half believing they are not very/at all green.
 Over-40s and Europeans are the most likely to have a negative impression of AI from a sustainability perspective.
-Nevertheless, 43% of the sample say that they are already using such programs, rising to 60% among under-40s and 62% among APAC respondents.
+Nevertheless, 46% of the sample say that they are already using such programs, rising to 62% among under-40s and 56% among American respondents.

 Many wealthy individuals are also making sustainable changes at home, for example by investing in solar panels or heat pumps.
-Almost three-quarters (73%) believe that these actions are very or somewhat environmentally friendly, with broadly high response across the demographics.
-Almost half (46%) of the Q3 sample have already taken some of these steps, reaching 54% for Millennials.
+Almost three-quarters (71%) believe that these actions are very or somewhat environmentally friendly, with broadly high response across the demographics.
+Almost half (45%) of the Q4 sample have already taken some of these steps, reaching 49% among the Millennial cohort but falling back to just 26% among Boomers.

 The Importance of Sustainability